 What is a suntan?

 What happens when a person gets a suntan?
+How long will it take to get suntan?

 Why sunburns happen?